PRIMER: China’s new Panda bond rules

 "Issuers with AAA ratings in international markets have entered the Chinese market but were given the same rating as a domestic issuer that only got a BBB rating in the international market - international issuers weren’t happy to see this"

+The rules provide clearer standards for foreign bond issuers on application procedures, disclosure requirements and issuance registration.
 One of the areas the rules provide more clarification on is which regulator issuers need to go.
 According to Ricco Zhang, director, Asia Pacific, International Capital Market Association, foreign issuers found the system lacked clarity when it came to which regulator gave approvals.
 Going forward, the PBoC overseeing issuances from foreign institutions and the National Association of Financial Market Institutional Investors (NAFMII) for everyone else.

 An express framework, similar to the schedule B securities practice of the US’ Securities and Exchange Commission (SEC) for issuing sovereign debt, has also been rolled out.